ERC-BPGC/erc-bpgc.github.io/projects.md

 				</header>
 				<p>Team Lead: Ashutosh Gupta <br>
 				Project SpiderBot started in Feb 2020, aims to develop a six-legged round body Hexapod.
 Hexapods are a very versatile legged option since they provide more passive stability during locomotion as compared to a quadruped.
 They also benefit from a lower impact on the terrain and have greater mobility in surroundings.<br>
 				The major goal of this project is to study and develop walking gaits, trajectories and controllers for the robot to traverse any kind of terrain in an optimum manner.
-This will also include creating a more robust and reliable design for a hexapod.<br>
+This will also include creating a more robust and reliable design for a hexapod.
-				Currently we are studying on a quadruped model and testing various controllers and walking gaits on it, and simultaneously developing concepts for a hexapod.
 				</p>
 				<ul class="actions">
 					<li><a href="https://github.com/ERC-BPGC/SpiderBot" target="blank" class="button">GitHub Repo</a></li>